Lindy Barletta MSDC

 The pieces are turned, burnished and polished at and after each stage of the making process with a final polish, after high firing to 1300 degrees, with a diamond abrasive pad to achieve a marble like finish.

-Lindy works to commission by Interior Designers, specialising in one off statement pieces.
-She exhibits at Designer maker shows throughout the country.
+Lindy works to commission by Interior Designers and Art Consultants, specialising in one off statement pieces.
+She exhibits at Designer Maker shows throughout the country.
 Her work is in select galleries in the UK.
-She is Vice Chairman of the London Potters organisation, promoting ceramics to a wider audience, educating and encouraging good working practice.
+She is the current Chair of the London Potters organisation, promoting ceramics to a wider audience, educating and encouraging good working practice.

 2019 exhibition of Landscapes in Porcelain at The Chelsea Arts Club.